sylsau/ffmpeg-bulk/README.md

 * Creates a ffmpeg script named *wewlads.sh* which converts each listed *.flac* file to a *.opus* music file with the specified options.

 `./wewlads.sh`
-* Executes the newly created script and convert every single *.flac* files to a *.opus* file.
+* Executes the newly created script and convert every single *.flac* file to *.opus* files.

 #### Example of generated script: